Someone Else's Life

 Driving down a twilight road through a forest.

-Watching television in a comfortable but unfamiliar living room.
+Watching television in an unfamiliar living room.

 Sweating in a suit on a stifling bus surrounded by people speaking a language he did not understand.